apostrophecms-legacy/apostrophe-forms-regexp-text-field-widgets/README.md

 ## Preventing DOS (Denial of Service) attacks

-Since [many regular expressions can run for hours on malicious input](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS), this module uses the [time-limited-regular-expressions](https://github.com/apostrophecms/time-limited-regular-expressions) module to limit the runtime to one-quarter second.
+Since [many regular expressions can run for hours on malicious input](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS), which could completely block the site, this module uses the [time-limited-regular-expressions](https://github.com/apostrophecms/time-limited-regular-expressions) module to limit the runtime to one-quarter second.
 This will not be an issue on reasonable input.
 If you do get a timeout message when testing your form, you should write a more efficient regular expression.